home lab

 With all these factors in mind, it’s clear that power efficiency is not just a nice-to-have but a crucial consideration for running a home lab.

-Often, choosing modern processors will get you more power efficiency but generally come at a more significant investment on the front end.
+Just note that choosing more modern and efficient processors may have more cost up front, but will generally pay off in the long run.
 These processors also have ECC memory support, which can improve your server’s reliability without drastically increasing power consumption.

 However, there are many great deals on the second-hand market to be had for servers that have come off lease, are being replace with a refresh cycle, etc. A great resource to check out is Lab Gopher: LabGopher :: Great server deals on eBay.